EquitXCompany/equitx-project/contracts/xasset-orchestrator/README.md

 # EquitX Orchestrator Contract

-This contract will have:
+This contract has:

 - a map of asset names ("xUSD") to contract addresses ("C123…")
-- a method to deploy new xAsset contract (so it will need to store the wasm of the xAsset contract, or a reference to it by name on the Loam Registry), which is only callable by admin.
+- a method to deploy new xAsset contract, which is only callable by admin.
+- methods to set symbols manually to contract addresses